MiguelCaputo/manga-downloader/README.md

 # manga-downloader
-Manga Downloader that uses Mangakakalot and Manganelo
+Pyhton Webscrapper that downloads manga using Mangakakalot and Manganelo